Fukuoka Airport: History

 At its height, Itazuke AB was the largest USAF base on Kyūshū, but was closed in 1972 due to budget reductions and the overall reduction of United States military forces in Japan.

 Japanese military base

-Mushiroda was built by American and Allied POWs on farmland that once grew bumper rice crops during 1943.
-The base was first used by trainer aircraft.
-The airfield soon proved unserviceable for the fledgling flyers because of the high water level of the former rice lands.
-Frequent rain showers flooded the runway making it unsafe for the novice aviators.
+Mushiroda was constructed in 1943 by American and Allied POWs on former rice farmland.
+Initially used by trainer aircraft, the airfield soon became unsuitable due to the high water levels of the old rice fields, as frequent rains flooded the runway, making it unsafe for inexperienced pilots.

 The Japanese Air Force's 6th Fighter Wing replaced the trainers and Mushiroda became an air defense base.
 The 6th Wing had 30 single engine fighters and several reconnaissance aircraft to patrol the Okinawa-Kyūshū aerial invasion corridor.
-In April 1945, the Tachiarai Airfield at Kurume was destroyed by American B-29's.
-Tachiarai's bomber aircraft were moved to Mushiroda and the base became very active until late in the war when B-29's attacked the airfield and destroyed most of the Imperial Japanese forces stationed here.
+In April 1945, the Tachiarai Army Airfield near Kurume was destroyed by American B-29s.
+Tachiarai's bomber aircraft were moved to Mushiroda and the base became very active until late in the war when B-29s attacked the airfield and destroyed most of the Imperial Japanese forces stationed here.